fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 We’ll start by looking at a functional – but very simple – preference editor and explaining how it works.
 From there, we’ll learn about more features of the Preferences Framework by adding functionality to the editor.

+Throughout this tutorial, you’ll find links into the documentation for various parts of Infusion and the Preferences Framework.
+You shouldn’t need to visit these links to follow the tutorial; they’re there in case you’re interested in reading more about something.

 ### Example code ###
 The source code used in this tutorial is one of the examples provided in the Infusion code base, which you can download from github: https://github.com/fluid-project/infusion.
 You’ll find the code